Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 ## Acknowledgements

-At last thanks to all the [Epic team](https://lightflow.media/the-team/), not only for doing the tests, but also for making working with them a complete pleasure.
+At last thanks to all the Lighflow team, not only for doing the tests, but also for making working with them a complete pleasure.
 There is not a day on which I do not learn something new because of them.
-[Lightflow](https://lightflow.media/) is a product of our culture and hard work.
+[Lightflow](https://www.haivision.com/products/lightflow/) is a product of our culture and hard work.

 A special thanks is dedicated to [Jesús Oliva](https://www.linkedin.com/in/jesusoliva/), for letting us fly and support us in our crazy ideas.